 This theory of the debt of honour paid by the Saviour was in contrast to traditional Greek Patristic teaching that Jesus had paid a ransom to the forces of evil and had tricked the devil into accepting His death.
 Instead acccording to Anselm, Jesus paid our debts of failure to God by His own willing obedience.
 The debt of sin could not be cancelled by God’s compassion alone and would in fact make God unjust.
 There had to be payment to God proportionate to our many sins and that we ourselves could not satisfy God.
 The payment by Christ is the compassion of God towards us.

-There are of course two big problems with Anselm’s explanation of the Jesus’ death
+There are of course three big problems with Anselm’s explanation of the Jesus’ death

 Firstly it is based on a image of God as something like a feudal overlord with bad dose of anger at having His honour infringed, rather than the loving “abba” (father) preached by Jesus, looking for his errant son to return home.
 It emphasised a need to God to be in some way appeased for our sinfulness.
 Other similar theories of appeasing God’s anger against sinners suffer the same defect.

 Secondly, in today’s context it is based on an old scheme of an “original” sin inherited from Adam and Eve.
 Today we need a new model of salvation based upon dealing with our tendency to choose self rather than God’s justice and goodness and loving nature.
 We need an image much more related to the divine loving kindness and mercy, in whose cause Jesus is content to face death in order to lead us back to our rightful and intended being.